arcosoph/nanowakeword/CONFIGURATION_GUIDE.md

         *   **For Modern Performance & Efficiency (`tcn`, `quartznet`):**
             *   **`tcn`:** A high-speed, parallelizable alternative to RNNs.
 It uses causal, dilated convolutions to capture long-range dependencies, often resulting in faster training and inference than LSTMs with competitive accuracy.
-            *   **`quartznet`:** A highly parameter-efficient architecture from NVIDIA.
+            *   **`quartznet`:** A highly parameter-efficient architecture.
 It uses depthwise-separable convolutions to achieve top-tier accuracy with a very small model footprint, making it a perfect choice for powerful but lightweight edge deployment.

         *   **For State-of-the-Art Accuracy (`transformer`, `conformer`, `e_branchformer`):**
             *   **`transformer`:** The foundational attention-based model.
 Its self-attention mechanism allows it to weigh the importance of different parts of the audio simultaneously, giving it a deep "global" understanding of the entire utterance.